ydirson/gl-streaming/doc/INTERNALS.md

 ### displays, windows, input

-Currently a single window on a single display is supported.
-Since the window creation by client app is out of the EGL scope, it is today not intercepted, and gets shown with a background that will stay black.
+The window creation by client app is done out of the EGL scope, and is not intercepted.
+It is still drawn, and gets shown with a background that will stay black.

-On server side, the rendering window is created when we know the size we want it to get, ie. when the client app calls `eglCreateWindowSurface`.
+On server side, the rendering window is created when we know the size we want it to get, that is when the client app make a call such as `eglCreateWindowSurface`.

-There are several options for proper window/input operation, including:
+There are several options for improving window/input operation, including:
 * intercept the creation of local window and of further calls targetting it, and forward events back: this is the best-performance option on GPU side, but requires one of: